Two Rocks

+Geography

 While the suburb has a large area, at the 2001 census the suburb's entire population was recorded living within a 2.3 km2 region near the coast surrounding Two Rocks marina.
 However in more recent years residential development has spread to areas to the east and south-east of the established suburb.
 Large sections of the suburb are fenced off due to unexploded ordnance left behind from past military activity in the area.

 A major landmark in the suburb is a large limestone sculpture of King Neptune by American sculptor Mark Le Buse, a remnant of the defunct Atlantis Marine Park, which operated between 1981 and 1990.
 The sculpture, which was abandoned and fenced off since the park's closure, was heritage listed by the Western Australian Heritage Council in 2006, before being restored and the surrounding area reopened to the public in May 2015.

-In addition to the marina, the suburb also contains a small shopping centre, a public library, and two schools: the private Atlantis Beach Baptist College and the public Two Rocks Primary School.
+In addition to the marina, the suburb also contains two small shopping centres, a public library, and two schools: the public Two Rocks Primary School, and the private Atlantis Beach Baptist College.